cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 Support Groups in Greenhouse are a subset of `Teams` in an `Organization`.
 These `Teams` are used to identify response groups for operational tasks and to prefilter UI content.

-Since a user can be part of many `Teams` the expectation is that he/she is only part of one Support Group.
+Since a user can be part of many Teams the expectation is that they are only part of one Support Group.

 To identify a `Team` as a Support Group in Greenhouse it needs to be labeled with `greenhouse.sap/support-group: "true"`.